-Periodic transaction reporting is subject to two different dead ines.
-Under the Ethics in Government Act, you need to file a report within 3 J day, of eceiving notification of a transaction, but not later than 45 days after the transaction.
+Periodic transaction reporting is subject to two different deadlines.
+Under the Ethics in Government Act, you need to file a report within 30 days of receiving notification of a transaction, but not later than 45 days after the transaction.

-Which due date applies depends on when you see we notification of the transaction.
+Which due date applies depends on when you receive notification of the transaction.
 Normally, you need to disclose a transaction within 30 days of receiving the notification.
 For example, if you receive online confirmation of a transaction that you ordered earlier today, you will file your report within 30 days.

-Sometimes, you might not receive in trication right away.
-In that case, the 45-day deadline can shorten the perior for filing your report.
-For example, if today you receive notification of a transaction that occurred early last month, you will need to be sure to file your report no later than 45 c ays after the transaction occurred.
+Sometimes, you might not receive notification right away.
+In that case, the 45-day deadline can shorten the period for filing your report.
+For example, if today you receive notification of a transaction that occurred early last month, you will need to be sure to file your report no later than 45 days after the transaction occurred.
 The 45-day period might end sooner than 30 days from today.